7.0 Employment Policies and Procedures for Administrative and Professional Faculty

 A severe sanction generally involves a significant loss or penalty to a faculty member such as, but not limited to, a reduction in title, responsibilities, and salary; or suspension without pay for a period not to exceed one year imposed for unacceptable conduct and/or a serious breach of university policy.

 Routine personnel actions such as a recommendation for a below average or no merit increase, reassignment, or removal of an administrative stipend do not constitute “sanctions” within the meaning of this policy.
-A personnel action such as these may be a valid issue for grievance under procedures defined in section 7.7.4, “Valid Issues for Grievance.”
+A personnel action such as these may be a valid issue for grievance under procedures defined in “Valid Issues for Grievance.”

 Process for imposing a minor sanction: If a supervisor believes the conduct of a faculty member justifies imposition of a minor sanction, the faculty member is notified in writing of the proposed sanction and provided an opportunity to respond.
-A faculty member who believes that a severe sanction has been incorrectly imposed under this section, or that a minor sanction has been unjustly imposed, may file a grievance following procedures outlined in section 7.7, “Grievance Policy and Procedures.”
+A faculty member who believes that a severe sanction has been incorrectly imposed under this section, or that a minor sanction has been unjustly imposed, may file a grievance following procedures outlined in “Grievance Policy and Procedures.”

 Process for imposing a severe sanction: The conduct of a faculty member, although not constituting adequate cause for dismissal, may be sufficiently grave to justify imposition of a severe sanction.
 Imposition of a severe sanction follows the same procedures as dismissal for cause.